Logo

 const router = express.Router();

-return router; // Returning the router for potential further use
+return router; // Return the configured router

 }